-Where is Schluchsee?
-Schluchsee is located in the southern Black Forest on the German B500 federal highway.
-Visitors arriving from the Frankfurt airport proceed on the A5 Autobahn south to the "Freiburg-Mitte" exit and journey east on the "B31" federal highway.
-After passing the "Titisee" exit, proceed south on the "B317" federal highway, where you can reach the "B500" highway just before reaching the Feldberg area, where the highest mountain in the Black Forest is located.
-Total driving time from Freiburg would be about 45 minutes under normal driving conditions.
+Where is Titisee?
+Titisee is located in the southern Black Forest on the German B31 federal highway.
+Visitors arriving from the Frankfurt airport proceed on the A5 Autobahn south to the "Freiburg-Mitte" exit and journey east on the "B31" federal highway to Titisee.
+Total driving time from Freiburg would be about 30 minutes under normal driving conditions.

 From the Zürich airport proceed to Waldshut on the German side of the German-Swiss border.
 The "B500" federal highway proceeds north from Waldshut to the B31 highway and from that junction directly to Titisee.

-Direct train service to Schluchsee is available on the German federal railway ("Deutsche Bahn").
-Connecting trains to Schluchsee from the Freiburg station operate on a hourly schedule during normal business hours.
+Direct train service to Titisee is available on the German federal railway ("Deutsche Bahn").
+Connecting trains to Titisee from the Freiburg station operate on a hourly schedule during normal business hours.
 At certain times of the day, Freiburg is accessible by direct connection from the Frankfurt airport train station.
-Because of the circuitous connections required, we do not recommend rail travel to Schluchsee directly from the Zürich airport.
+Because of the circuitous connections required, we do not recommend rail travel to Titisee directly from the Zürich airport.

 Lodging in Titisee: (All prices listed are in U.S. dollars.)
 Titisee offers a wide variety of lodging venues with a corresponding price range.
 For hotels and bed-and-breakfast lodging per-person lodging costs can range from $50 upwards per person per night.
 Vacation apartments run $75 to $125 per night, depending on the size of the group.
 Breakfast is included with any hotel or bed-and-breakfast lodging, and in hotels half-board meal arrangements range from $15 to $20 extra per person per day.
 Please remember that exchange rate fluctuations may influence the final price you will be paying for lodging during the Feast.
 (Prices were based on a euro-dollar exchange rate of approximately $1.15 per euro.)
 In addition to the cost of your lodging, there is a "vacation tax" of 2.60 EUR for adults (age 16 and above) and 0.90 EUR for children (ages 6-15) per person per night that will be added to your bill.
 You can make your own housing arrangements by visiting the Black Forest tourism lodging website, which offers a Google English translation mode.
-(Be sure to enter "Schluchsee" as part of your search in the "Gastgeber suchen & buchen" field in the search box in the left column.)
+(Be sure to enter "Titisee" as part of your search in the "Gastgeber suchen & buchen" field in the search box in the left column of the accomodations page.)

 Cancellation fee: When you make your lodging reservation, you are agreeing to a legally binding rent contract with your lodging venue.
 This is standard practice in Germany (and also applies to other reservations like airline flights booked through travel agencies).
 German law provides that a lodging establishment be reimbursed for unrecovered losses suffered when a guest cancels his/her reservation on short notice and the lodging venue is unable to find a replacement for the guest.
 The lodging establishment is required to make a "good faith" effort to rent the room, and in most cases is successful in doing so.
 However, in those cases where the lodging establishment cannot rent the room, the guest may be obligated to pay up to 80% of the lodging expense.
 For this reason many Germans take out a "travel insurance policy" for a nominal fee which includes reimbursement for any expenses incurred when a guest has to cancel a reservation for unforeseen reasons.
 If this type of insurance is available to you, we strongly recommend that you make use of it.
 If you do have to cancel your reservation, please inform us as soon as possible.

-Finances: Although major credits cards are becoming more widely accepted in Germany, most lodging establishments and restaurants in Schluchsee do not accept them.
+Finances: Although major credits cards are becoming more widely accepted in Germany, some lodging establishments and restaurants in Titisee do not accept them.
 We will inform you whether your lodging venue does accept them.
 We recommend that you carry a modest amount of cash (in Euros) with you and have additional funds at your disposal in traveler's checks.
 Personal checks drawn against foreign bank accounts are not accepted for immediate payment in Germany.
-There are "money machines" available in Schluchsee at three locations for cash withdrawals using the major credit card systems.
+There are "money machines" available in Titisee for cash withdrawals using the major credit card systems.